EduDG98/React-Theory/Hooks/theory-of-hooks.md

 ### <ins>MEMOIZING</ins>: Is as caching (to store in the cache) a value so that it does not need to be recalculated.

 - It is used to recompute a value when the dependencies specified changes.
-- So the useMemo Hooks is norally formed by a ``function`` and an ``array`` of ``dependency``. the function execute everytime that the dependency change.
+- So the useMemo Hooks is normally formed by a ``function`` and an ``array`` of ``dependency``.
+The function execute everytime that the dependency changes.
-- But also we can use the Memo Hook in ``objects`` and when a the dependency change the component render the object.
+- But also we can use the Memo Hook in ``objects`` and when a dependency changes the component render the object.
 In this way, we acelerate every render of the component.

 ```javascript
     const memoizedValue = useMemo(() => /*function*/, [/*dependencies*/])